jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 EmulGLChartFactory factory = new EmulGLChartFactory();
 Quality q = Quality.Advanced;
-q.setAnimated(false); // enable repaint on demand to minimize CPU usage when chart do not change q.setHiDPIEnabled(true); // enable HiDPI if hardware provides it
+q.setAnimated(false); // enable repaint on demand to minimize CPU usage when chart do not change q.setHiDPI(HiDPI.ON); // enable HiDPI if hardware provides it

 Chart chart = factory.newChart(q);
 chart.open(1264, 812);